Many kinds of arthritis can affect the hip joint but by far the most common is osteoarthritis which some people call “degenerative joint disease.”

 If you do not get treatment for osteoarthritis of the hip, the condition keeps getting worse until resting no longer relieves your pain.
 The hip joint gets stiff and inflamed.
 Bone spurs might build up at the edges of the joint.

 When the cartilage wears away completely, bones rub directly against each other.
 This makes it very painful for you to move.
 You may lose the ability to rotate, flex or extend your hip.
 If you become less active to avoid the pain the muscles controlling your joint get weak, and you may start to limp.

 Procedural treatment for osteoarthritic joints include cortisone injections into the joint that can help decrease pain and inflammation.
-Regenerative type injections such as platelet-rich plasma (PRP) injections and stem cell injections are also being used experimentally to provide a healthier environment to promote healing in the degenerated joint.
+Regenerative type injections such as platelet-rich plasma (PRP) injections are also being used experimentally to provide a healthier environment to promote healing in the degenerated joint.